September 5, 2024

 What Does an AML/CFT Program for Investment Advisers Include?

-The remaining two core elements of a CDD program are 1) identifying and verifying the identify of customers and 2) identifying and verifying the identity of the beneficial owners of legal entity customers opening accounts.
+The remaining two core elements of a CDD program are 1) identifying and verifying the identity of customers and 2) identifying and verifying the identity of the beneficial owners of legal entity customers opening accounts.
 FinCEN opted to address the customer identification and verification element in a separate joint rulemaking with the SEC.
 On May 21, 2024, FinCEN and the SEC issued a Notice of Proposed Rulemaking, which proposes a rule to apply such customer identification program (CIP) requirements to investment advisers.8 FinCEN has also taken the first step toward incorporating the final core element by including "investment advisers" in the definition of "covered financial institution" under 31 C.F.R. § 1010.605(e)(1).
 However, investment advisers would not be categorically required to obtain beneficial ownership information for legal entity customers until the effective date of the revised CDD Rule.9 Nevertheless, as noted in the Final Rule, "an investment adviser should make a risk-based determination as to whether it needs to collect beneficial ownership information based on the customer's risk profile."

 What Are the Exceptions, Exclusions, Permissible Delegations and Notable Carve-Outs?